josh-fryer/ShufflePlus/README.md

 # ShufflePlus

 This app provides controls for shuffle playback on Spotify.
+I bulit this to make Spotify shuffle more random and not repeat tracks as often on my large playlists.
 Currently in development.
-I bulit this to make spotify shuffle more random and not repeat tracks as often on my large playlists.
+It will be made fully accessible at shuffleplus.app if Spotify approves it.

 ## Using your own credentials